rehierl/abstract-properties/13-x-document-order/13-0-the-tag-based-syntax/2-x-doctree-traversal.md

     }

     while (node) {
-      //- exit the t1 scope
+      //- exit the node's type-1 scope
       exit(node);

       //- done, if node is the root